 - 1. Remove the Robot Adaptor from the Robot/Manipulator. - 2.
 Remove the Tool Adaptor from the Tool. - 3.
-Remove the face seals from the Robot Adaptor. - 4.
 With the adaptors positioned on a workbench, inspect the mating surfaces of the Robot (Figure 8.1.3-1) and Tool (Figure 8.1.3-2) Adaptor for any raised material.
 If any raised material is found, file it smooth before proceeding.